Question #410dd

 Explanation:

-The van't Hoff factor, #i#, tells you the ratio that exists between the number of moles of solute dissolved in water and the number of moles of particles of solute produced in solution.
+The van't Hoff factor, ii, tells you the ratio that exists between the number of moles of solute dissolved in water and the number of moles of particles of solute produced in solution.

-#i = "what you get in solution"/"what you dissolve to make the solution"#
+i = "what you get in solution"/"what you dissolve to make the solution"i=what you get in solutionwhat you dissolve to make the solution

-Potassium hydroxide, #"KOH"#, is a soluble ionic compound, which means that it dissociates completely to form potassium cations and hydroxide anions
+Potassium hydroxide, "KOH"KOH, is a soluble ionic compound, which means that it dissociates completely to form potassium cations and hydroxide anions

 You can thus say that